Postal codes

 Coverage and accuracy vary by country

-This lookup uses OpenStreetMap data, which is community-mapped and uneven from place to place.
-In countries with tight, well-mapped codes (the Netherlands, Germany, much of Western Europe) a postcode often pins down a street or a block.
+This lookup uses OpenStreetMap, a map built by volunteers — so coverage is detailed in some places and thin in others.
+In countries with tightly mapped codes (the Netherlands, Germany, much of Western Europe) a postcode often pins down a street or a block.
 In the United States a ZIP code names a delivery area, not a point, so a single code can span several square kilometres — the map shows a representative centre, not a precise address.
 Some rural and developing regions have sparse or missing postcode data entirely.
 Treat the result as a strong hint rather than an official record: for anything legally binding, confirm with the national postal authority.
-When a code returns nothing, add a country, simplify it, or try the matching coordinates-to-address tool from a known point nearby.
+When a code returns nothing, add a country, simplify it, or try the coordinates-to-address tool from a known point nearby.

 Postal code formats around the world